varya/steroids/_posts/debugging/2013-05-24-safari-web-inspector.markdown

 Now, you should see a *Develop* menu item in Safari's top menu bar.
 Open the *Develop* > *iPhone Simulator* menu, and you should see a list of WebViews currently open in your app. (`contextmenu.html`, `loading.html` and `background.html` are used internally by Steroids.)

 You can also skip the Safari menu altogether.
-When in `steroids connect` prompt, you can use `d` or `debug` command to get a list of currently open WebViews in the iOS Simulator.
-The command takes an argument like `d banana/index.html` to open the Safari Web Inspector for given WebView.
-Partial file/path names work also.
+When in the `steroids connect` prompt, you can use `d` or `debug` command to get a list of currently open WebViews in the iOS Simulator.
+The command takes an argument like `d views/banana/index.html` to open the Safari Web Inspector for given WebView.
+Partial file/path names work also, so if you have an open WebView at `views/car/index.html` path you can simply write e.g. `d car/ind`.

 ###Inspecting a WebView